Hello, and welcome to MarshallBrain.com. I am glad you have found your way to this site and appreciate your taking the time to visit.

-- How God Works: A Logical Inquiry in Faith - "Does God exist?
+- How God Works: A Logical Inquiry in Faith - (Barnes & Nobel)(Amazon)"Does God exist?
 Using an intellectually rigorous, scientific approach, Marshall Brain sets out to resolve the eternal debate once and for all.
 With a compelling sense of curiosity, he breaks down mankind's search for a higher power, tackling such quandaries as: Who is God?
 What are his attributes?
 What is God doing and why?
 How does God interact with humanity?
 And ultimately, how can humans know with certainty whether God is real or imaginary?How God Works is an enlightening journey in critical thinking that challenges readers to boldly approach the subject of personal faith and put aside intuition in favor of objectivity and logic."

 - The Engineering Book: From the Catapult to the Curiosity Rover, 250 Milestones in the History of Engineering - "Engineering is where human knowledge meets real-world problems—and solves them.
 The book provides a detailed look at 250 milestones in the discipline from the various Engineering disciplines, including chemical, aerospace, and computer engineering, from ancient history to the present.
 The topics include architectural wonders like the Acropolis, the Great Wall of China, and the Eiffel Tower; transportation advances such as the supersonic jet and the high-speed bullet train; medical innovations, including the artificial heart and kidney dialysis; developments in communications, such as the undersea cables and the cell phone; as well as air conditioning, the Large Hadron Collider, Mars Colonies, and more."

 - Things Oprah Wants to Know and You Do, Too! - Jan 19, 2006